The Role of Storytelling in Organisational Change: Why Meaning Matters as Much as the Message

 In complex organisations, leaders rarely communicate into a blank space.

-People interpret change through previous restructures, broken promises, cultural assumptions, national context, power dynamics, professional identity and what they see senior leaders actually do.
+People interpret change through previous restructures, broken promises, cultural assumptions, national context, power dynamics, professional identity and what they see senior leaders actually do (Boje, 1991; Weick, 1995).

 That is why the official change story is only one part of the work.